nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Overview
 ~~~~~~~~

-Planar processing responses for executing operations among width x
+The Planar Data Processor (PDP) executes operations along the width x
 height plane.
-In NVDLA version 1.0, planar processing is designed to
+In NVDLA version 1.0, the PDPD is designed to
-accomplish pooling layer.
-In NVDLA version 1.0, max/min/mean pooling
+accomplish pooling layers.
+Max, min, and mean pooling
 methods are supported.
 Several neighboring input elements within a plane
-will send to a non-linear function to compute one output element.
+will be sent to a non-linear function to compute one output element.
-Following diagram shows an example for max-pooling, the maximum value
+The following diagram shows an example for max-pooling.
+The maximum value
 among 3x2 neighboring elements is the pooling result value.

 .. _fig_image38_max_pooling: